 Blockchains are great digital asset registries since they are secure and immutable.
 While cryptocurrencies have become synonymous with blockchain, the same technology can be used to store all kinds of digital items.
-The rise of non-fungible crypto tokens, or NFTs, mark a step in that direction and open the door to the digitization of many different assets.
+The rise of non-fungible crypto tokens, or NFTs, marks a step in that direction and opens the door to the digitization of many different assets.

-Non-fungible tokens, or NFTs, are a special type of cryptographic token that represents something unique.
+Non fungible tokens, or NFTs, are a special type of cryptographic token that represents something unique.
 For example, CryptoKitties enables people to purchase, collect, breed, and sell unique virtual cats—including some worth more than US$100,000.
-These dynamics differ from fungible tokens, like Bitcoin, that are non-unique and interchangeable with each other.
+These dynamics differ from fungible tokens, like Bitcoin, they are non-unique and interchangeable with each other.

 - Standardized and regulated

 On a technical level, fungible ERC-20 tokens contain a name, balance, token supply, and symbol.
 The non-fungible ERC-721 (and other) tokens contain rich metadata, which can be used to provide asset details or other authenticated information.
 These metadata capabilities give NFTs the ability to do everything from verifying academic credentials to record real estate ownership.